-A managed WordPress host will handle updates to the WordPress Core and otherwise facilitate any necessary software setup, security patches, and bug fixes that may come up.
-Managed WP hosting services eliminate the standard headaches associated with setting up and maintaining a platform as robust as WordPress.
+A managed WordPress host will handle updates to the WP core and facilitate any software setup, security patches, and bug fixes that may come up.
 Let’s talk about the ups and downs of managed WordPress hosting with one of the most famous hosts in the game, GoDaddy.

 Let’s face it: A lot of “WordPress” hosts simply promise an easy software download/installation process via cPanel, offer to help maintain the platform for an added fee (managed services), and wish you luck.
 A winning strength of GoDaddy’s WordPress plans is the fact that managed services come standard.
 From setup to software updates and security patches, the GoDaddy team handles virtually all aspects of maintaining your WordPress hosting platform.

-Note: I don’t think they will handle plugin updates for you, but having worked with GoDaddy technicians on behalf of my clients in the past, I can say with confidence that the GoDaddy support folks are AWESOME about helping with whatever you throw at them, even if it’s not technically within their wheelhouse.
+Having worked with GoDaddy technicians in the past, I can say with confidence that the GoDaddy support folks are awesome about helping with whatever you throw at them, even if it’s not technically within their wheelhouse.

 You can expect single-click site migrations, free backups, and automatic updates to the WordPress Core code.
 The company’s premium WordPress hosting platform has been optimized to deliver utmost security and performance, too.
 Check out our full review for more details: